tom-power/ssh-run/README.md

 `$host`, `$ip`, `$user`, `$portSsh`, `$portTunnel` will be replaced with host configuration values.

-Use the following file name convention to indicate how your scripts should be run:
+use the following file name convention to indicate how your scripts should be run:

 - `<scriptName>.sh` _with -f_
 - `<scriptName>.sudo.sh` _with -t_
 - `<scriptName>.x11.sh` _with -Y_
 - `<scriptName>.local.sh` _locally_

-Save to the following directories in `.config/ssh-run-scripts/scripts` so the script can be found:
+save to the following directories under `.config/ssh-run-scripts/scripts` so the script can be found:

 - `common`
-- `host/<hostName>`
+- `host/<hostName>` also checked on the host if `Host.checkForScripts` is `true`
 - `shared/<sharedDir>` where `sharedDir` is also found in `host/<hostName>`

-See scripts [here](https:#github.com/tom-power/ssh-run-scripts/tree/master/config/.config/ssh-run-scripts/scripts) for examples.
+see scripts [here](https:#github.com/tom-power/ssh-run-scripts/tree/master/config/.config/ssh-run-scripts/scripts) for examples.

 ## Install from source